Health Care Tips for Your Dog

 This does not mean that you do not need to train your dog.
 Many believe that neutering a dog will get rid of all his behavior problems.
 This is a myth.
 If your dog continues to have serious behavior problems after he's neutered, contact a dog trainer/behavior specialist.

 Less well-known are the adverse effects to neutering/spaying too early.
 It inhibits the dog's physical and mental development.
 There is an increased risk of obesity and diabetes, prostate and bone cancer, arthritis and hip dysplasia.
 There is also an increased risk of endocrine disorders, such as hypothyroidism which can be linked to aggression and anxiety.

 Knowing that most behaviors can be managed through good training, it may be beneficial to wait until your dog is 1-2 years of age before having the procedure done.

 Trimming Your Dog's Nails

 Using a sharp pair of "dog" nail clippers, snip just the very tip of your dog's nails.
 A good rule is to cut the nails parallel to the toe pads, so that the nails just clear the floor.
 When using a guillotine cutter, the blade should slice upward from the underside of the nail.
-If you are using a Dremel tool, carefully hold the tool against the surface of the nail with a slight pressure, removing just a small amount from the tip.
-Be careful that the tool is not getting warm and heating your dog’s toe.
+If you are using a dremel (best tool), carefully hold the tool against the surface of the nail with a slight pressure, removing just a small amount from the tip.
+Be careful that the tool is not getting warm and heating your dog's toe.
 Remember to trim the dewclaw nail, on the inside of the leg.